 Upon arrival in Lukla, meet your crew and wait for them to arrange your loads and begin your trek.
-As the trail is easy, you will get used to it on the first day itself.
-After leaving Lukla, we will walk through the leveled trail of Chaurikharka village and Cheplung before descending to the Dudhkoshi River which originates in the Khumbu glacier.
+As the trail is easy, you will get used to it on the first day.
+After leaving Lukla, we will walk through the leveled trail of Chaurikharka village and Cheplung before descending to the Dudhkoshi River, which originates in the Khumbu glacier.
 The trail contours along the left side of Dudh Koshi River as it progresses forward.
 There are plenty of restaurants and guesthouses on the trek.

 Day 3: Trek to Namche Bazaar (3440m) — Approx 5-6 hrs

 There are plenty of ups and downs on the trail.
 Today, we will gain around 600 meters altitude.
 We can see caravans of Yaks and Jokyos ferrying supplies to villages lying in the upper areas of the Everest region.
-A short walk from Monjo will take us to Jorsalle where we will stop for lunch.
+A short walk from Monjo will take us to Jorsalle, where we will stop for lunch.
 After lunch, we will cross the confluence of two rivers, which form the Bhotekoshi River, on a suspension bridge and start an uphill walk to Namche Bazaar.
 The winding trail to Namche Bazaar passes through beautiful pine forests.

 Day 4: Rest day for Acclimatization

 Today, we will take the first rest day of our trip for acclimatization.
-It is necessary to take a rest day after gaining a certain altitude as it helps our body to acclimatize to higher altitudes and prevent altitude mountain sickness (AMS).
+It is necessary to take a rest day after gaining a certain altitude as it helps our body acclimate to higher altitudes and prevent altitude mountain sickness (AMS).
 There are several activities to do to utilize this day.
 Hike to the twin villages of Kunde and Khumjung, where there is a school built by Sir Edmund Hillary, a visit to Sagarmatha National Park Office and Sherpa museum, and a hike to Everest View Hotel are some of the options.
 Your guide will select the appropriate activity for you.

 Day 5: Trek to Tengboche (3890m) — Approx 6 hrs